Joe Montana: Nicknames

 Montana earned the nickname "Joe Cool" for his ability to stay calm at key moments, and "Comeback Kid" for his history of rallying his teams from late-game deficits.
 His teammates in San Francisco called him "Bird Legs" due to his very thin legs and small calves.
 He was called "Golden Joe" because he played in California (the Golden State) and because he also appeared on a poster superimposed in front of the Golden Gate Bridge with the words "The Golden Great".
 Two more names were provided by a San Francisco Chronicle nickname contest early in his NFL career: the winner was "Big Sky", but another contestant suggested that since "Joe Montana" already sounded like a nickname, Montana needed a real name and christened him "David W. Gibson".
 Montana liked the Gibson name so much that he had it stenciled above his locker.

 Montana appears as the character "Joe Clifford" (pseudonym derived from his first and middle names) in the NFL Network's Joe's Diner television spots.

+Montana's TV mini series documentary Joe Montana: Cool Under Pressure, was released on January 6, 2022.

 Personal life

 Montana has been married three times.
 In 1974, he wed his hometown sweetheart Kim Moses during his second semester at Notre Dame and they divorced three years later.
 In 1981, he married Cass Castillo; they divorced in 1984.
 He met Jennifer Wallace, an actress and model, while the two worked on a Schick commercial and the couple married in 1985.
-They have four children, two daughters and two sons.
+They have four children: two daughters and two sons.
 His son Nate was an undrafted free agent out of West Virginia Wesleyan.
 His other son, Nick, played at Tulane University.

 In 2008, Montana sued his first wife and a Dallas auction house for "violating his 'copyright and privacy rights'" after she "sold a bunch of letters and memorabilia from [Montana's] college days at Notre Dame".

 Montana resides in the Marina District in San Francisco.
 He owns horses and produces wine under the label Montagia.

 Montana frequently works with the Make-A-Wish Foundation.